kkaur89/Sei-Project-Two/README.md

 **Cocktail Card:**
 Once we had mapped through the array from the GET request in the cocktail seach component, we were able to pass in the keys the props and access them in the Cocktail Card.
 The puporse of this component is to format each cocktail within the grid on the previous page.
 A link to was also added to the card which linked to url of cocktail that was being clicked.

+**Cocktail Show:**
+The cocktail show component is the page that would display each cocktail with full information of method and ingredients.